-Growing low chill stone fruit in subtropical climates
+How to grow stone fruit in subtropical climates

 Ensure the soil pH is between 6.0 and 6.5 for best results.

 Dig a hole twice the size of the nursery pot, do not tease the root system of potted plants.
-If planting in a large pot we suggest 50 cm diameter minimum size.
+If planting in a large pot, we suggest a 50 cm diameter minimum size.
 Do not put fertiliser in the hole.
 A closed handful of blood and bone fertiliser mixed into the bottom of the hole is fine.

-If planting winter bare root trees look at the dirt mark on the base of the nursery tree and plant this at the soil or potting mix level.
-For potted trees plant the soil level in the nursery pot level with your soil or potting mix and add a sprinkle of soil to cover the roots in the nursery pot.
+If planting winter bare root trees, look at the dirt mark on the base of the nursery tree and plant this at the soil or potting mix level.
+For potted trees, plant the soil level in the nursery pot level with your soil or potting mix and add a sprinkle of soil to cover the roots in the nursery pot.

 Fertilising bearing trees

-From spring in year two from planting the focus now shifts back to fruit production.
+From spring in year two from planting, the focus now shifts back to fruit production.
 Avoid fertilising during flowering and early fruit set with fertilisers high in

 Fruit trees’ peak water demand is from when the first full leaf forms after trees break dormancy.
 Not enough water at this time will cause poor fruit set and fruit development.
 Continue to apply water in hot periods after harvest.
-Water needs will decrease from April on and trees may only need a third of what is required during the growing season.
+Water needs will decrease from April on, and trees may only need a third of what is required during the growing season.

-Be aware potted trees may need water more often than in ground trees sometimes every day in hot dry periods.
+Be aware potted trees may need water more often than in-ground trees, sometimes every day in hot, dry periods.

 If natural leaf fall is not completed by early June, strip leaves from trees.
-This is so the tree achieves strong, even bud break in mid winter, leading to larger tastier fruit.
+This is so the tree achieves strong, even bud break in mid-winter, leading to larger tastier fruit.